AWS extends Node 18 and Node 16 support - what this reprieve means

 AWS will eventually remove support entirely, and while they rarely pull the plug abruptly, history suggests they will start restricting functionality more aggressively in 2026.
 When that happens, upgrading late will become more painful because the code will have drifted even further from current standards.

-It's been a long year of reminders and countdowns, but the deadline is here.
-If your Lambdas still run Node 18 or Node 16, the best course of action is clear: upgrade them to Node 20, retest, and redeploy before the 1 November lockout hits.
+If your Lambdas still run Node 18 or Node 16, the best course of action is clear: upgrade them to Node 22, retest, and redeploy before the March lockout hits.
 Don't assume it's a quick runtime flip - evaluate each function, check dependencies, and modernise where needed.